lrgresearch/gpaw-tools/index.md

 # Welcome to *gpaw-tools*
 {: .fs-9 }

-*gpaw-tools* is a collection of python scripts that use ASE and GPAW for performing Density Functional Theory (DFT) calculations.
-Its aim is to lower the entry barrier and to provide an easy-to-use command line and graphical user interfaces for GPAW.
-It is mostly written for new DFT users who are running codes on their own PCs or on small group clusters.
+a powerful and user-friendly tool for conducting Density Functional Theory (DFT) and molecular dynamics (MD) calculations.
+Our goal is to make DFT and MD calculations more accessible and easy to use for individuals and small groups, by providing a simple command-line interface and graphical user interface with using GPAW/ASAP/ASE libraries.
 {: .fs-6 .fw-300 }

 [Download now](#download){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/lrgresearch/gpaw-tools){: .btn .fs-5 .mb-4 .mb-md-0 }

 `gpaw-tools` have:
-1. A force-field quick optimization script `asapsolve.py` for preliminary calculations using ASAP3/OpenKIM potentials.
-2. `ciftoase.py` script for transform CIF files to ASE's own Atoms object.
-3. To choose better cut off energy, lattice parameter and k points, there are 4 scripts called `optimize_cutoff.py`, `optimize_kpoints.py`,`optimize_kptsdensity.py` and `optimize_latticeparam.py`.
-4. The main solver script `gpawsolver.py` which can be run in PW (also with GW and EXX) or LCAO mode.
-It can do structure optimization, Equation of State and elastic tensor calculations, can use several different XCs (also hybird XCs), can do spin-polarized calculations, can calculate, draw and save tidily DOS and band structures, can calculate and save all-electron densities and can calculate optical properties (RPA and BSE) in a very simple and organized way.
+1. The main solver script `gpawsolver.py` which can be run in PW or LCAO mode.
+It can perform structure optimization, equation of state and elastic tensor calculations, use several different XCs (as well as hybrid XCs) for spin-polarized DOS and band structure calculations, electron densities and optical properties (RPA and BSE).
+In addition to calculations, it can draw DOS and band structures, save all data and figure in an ordered way.
+2. A force-field quick optimization script `asapsolve.py` for MD calculations using ASAP3/OpenKIM potentials.
+3. To choose better cut off energy, lattice parameter and k-points, there are 4 scripts called `optimize_cutoff.py`, `optimize_kpoints.py`,`optimize_kptsdensity.py` and `optimize_latticeparam.py`.
-5. A simple Graphical User Interface (GUI) for `gpawsolve.py` (and also you may say that GUI for GPAW) which is called `gg.py`.
+4. A simple Graphical User Interface (GUI) for `gpawsolve.py` (and also you may say that GUI for GPAW) which is called `gg.py`.

 More information about [gpaw-tools idea](about.md), [installation](installation.md), [usage](generalusage.md) and [release notes](releasenotes.md) can be found at related pages.